mmcaulif/HIJINX/README.md

-# High-Jinx; A practical introduction to deep learning using Jax and the Jax ecosystem
+# HIJINX; A practical introduction to deep learning using Jax and the Jax ecosystem

 ## To-do list:
 Deep learning: